Golden Globes and Hollywood Foreign Press Association face a backlash: Here's why

-The annual Golden Globe Awards, which honor both TV and movies, have never had the flash of the Oscars, and for decades that didn't seem to matter.
-For many, the Globes were another chance to see dressed-up stars collect shiny trophies and thank their agents.
-But in 2021, both the Golden Globes and the Hollywood Foreign Press Association, the group that gives them out, are under fire.
-NBC has announced it won't televise the show in 2022, and actor Tom Cruise reportedly has sent back three of his awards.
+The annual Golden Globe Awards, which honor TV and movies, are under fire, as is the Hollywood Foreign Press Association, the group that gives them out.
+NBC announced this week it won't televise the show in 2022 as protest, and actor Tom Cruise reportedly has sent back three of his awards.

+What's going on?
 Here's a look at the Globes' tangled history and uncertain future.
-(We've reached out to the HFPA for comment but haven't yet heard back.)

 What's the controversy?